- Patient Information:

 Clinical Trials Experience

-Adverse reactions reported in at least 3% and at a greater rate than placebo for patients treated with LOVAZA based on pooled data across 23 clinical studies are listed in Table 1.
+Adverse reactions reported in at least 3% and at a greater rate than placebo for subjects treated with LOVAZA based on pooled data across 23 clinical trials are listed in Table 1.

 Table 1: Adverse Reactions Occurring at Incidence

-≥ 3% and Greater than Placebo in Clinical Studies of LOVAZA
+> 3% and Greater than Placebo in Clinical Trials of LOVAZA

 |Taste perversion||27||4||1||< 1|

-Additional adverse reactions from clinical studies are listed below:
+Additional adverse reactions from clinical trials are listed below:

 Digestive System: Constipation, gastrointestinal disorder and vomiting.